The Winnie Years: Eleven

 Eleven follows Winnie as she deals with more changes, one of which concerns her best friend Amanda potentially losing interest in their friendship in favor of someone else.
 On top of this Winnie also has to deal with her cranky older sister and an ill crush.
 Sick of the issues and problems that come with getting older, Winnie vows that she won't go through any changes, despite life having other plans for her.

 Twelve

 Twelve follows Winnie as she deals with puberty and other issues.
 Last year she lost her former best friend Amanda to the school's mean girl, but made a new friend in Dinah.
 This year she has to deal with issues such as getting her ears pierced, going to junior high, and her feelings over developing breasts and having to go bra shopping with her mother.
-In this book she gains a new friend.
+In this book she also gains another new friend named Cinnamon whom Winnie found interesting because of her more adult-like behavior such as wearing thong underwear.